 Context phase

 The selected fragments are packaged together with the original question into one prompt.
 This is what the language model finally sees: your question plus the external knowledge just retrieved.
-The model doesn’t know the answer on its own — it is handed the building blocks.
+The model does not have to pull the answer from memorised knowledge — it is handed building blocks and combines them with what it already knows.

 6. The model generates an answer